Free, fast shipping with automatic refills for items fulfilled by our pharmacy. Easily pause or cancel anytime.

 Safyral is a birth control pill that uses two hormones, progestin and estrogen — what’s known as a combination-style pill.
 The hormones simulate pregnancy in your body so you don’t actually become pregnant.
 This is a common strategy of birth control pills, but the vitamin B folate is what makes this one unique and a top choice here.
-Also common in birth control pills is potential risks.
 Women who are pregnant, breastfeeding, or have a family history of blood clots should seek a different option for their birth control needs.
-Talk to our team to learn how you can get your first pack for FREE.See full product details

 Will Safyral Be Available in Generic Form Soon?